zgngr/fabric/README.md

 - `2`: detailed debugging
 - `3`: trace level

+### Extensions

+Fabric supports extensions that can be called within patterns.
+See the [Extension Guide](internal/plugins/template/Examples/README.md) for complete documentation.

+**Important:** Extensions only work within pattern files, not via direct stdin.
+See the guide for details and examples.

 ## Our approach to prompting

 Fabric _Patterns_ are different than most prompts you'll see.